shurikg/sce_ci_environment/jenkins/README.md

         sudo apt install docker.io
     ```

-    > Important: the local docker group id should be align with created image.
+    > Important: the local docker group id should be aligned with created image.
     >
     > Validate what is the docker guid on the server and update the Dockerfile if needed

-2. Local folder that will acting as volume to jenkins container
+2. Local folder that will be acting as volume to jenkins container

     ```sh
-        mkdir sce_jenkins_home
-        mkdir sce_jenkins_casc
+        mkdir sce_jenkins_home sce_jenkins_casc sce_jenkins_jobs
     ```

-3. Create 2 csv files
+3. Create 2 CSV files

     * Admin users - jenkins_admin.csv